jonnonz1/nz-statute-book/acts/public/2012/ngati-porou-claims-settlement-act-2012.md

 (1) On and from the effective date, the Environment Court must have regard to the statutory acknowledgement relating to a statutory area in deciding, under section 274 of the Resource Management Act 1991, whether the trustee is a person with an interest greater than that of the general public in respect of proceedings relating to an application for a resource consent for an activity within, adjacent to, or that directly affects a statutory area.
 (2) Subsection (1) does not limit the obligations of the Environment Court under the Resource Management Act 1991.

-### 49 Historic Places Trust and Environment Court to have regard to statutory acknowledgement
+### 49 Heritage New Zealand Pouhere Taonga and Environment Court to have regard to statutory acknowledgement
-(1) If, on or after the effective date, an application is made under section 11 or 12 of the Historic Places Act 1993 for an authority to destroy, damage, or modify an archaeological site within a statutory area,—
+(1) If, on or after the effective date, an application is made under section 44, 56, or 61 of the Heritage New Zealand Pouhere Taonga Act 2014 for an authority to undertake an activity that will or may modify or destroy an archaeological site within a statutory area,—
-  (a) the Historic Places Trust, in exercising its powers under section 14 of the Historic Places Act 1993 in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area; and
+  (a) Heritage New Zealand Pouhere Taonga, in exercising its powers under section 48, 56, or 62 of that Act in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area; and
-  (b) the Environment Court, in determining under section 20 of the Historic Places Act 1993 any appeal from a decision of the Historic Places Trust in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area, including in making a determination as to whether the trustee is a person directly affected by the decision.
+  (b) the Environment Court, in determining under section 59(1) or 64(1) of that Act any appeal against a decision of Heritage New Zealand Pouhere Taonga in relation to the application, must have regard to the statutory acknowledgement relating to the statutory area, including in making a determination as to whether the trustees are persons directly affected by the decision.
-(2) In this section, archaeological site has the meaning given in section 2 of the Historic Places Act 1993.
+(2) In this section, archaeological site has the meaning given in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014.

 ### 50 Recording statutory acknowledgement on statutory plans
 (1) On and from the effective date, each relevant consent authority must attach information recording the statutory acknowledgement to all statutory plans that wholly or partly cover a statutory area.